 57. Significantly, it has recently been shown that long-term memories, and the decision-making mechanisms that rely on this knowledge, are severely disrupted in elephants who have experienced trauma or extreme disruption due to 'management' practices initiated by humans.
-Shannon et al (2013) demonstrated that elephants in South Africa who had experienced trauma decades earlier showed significantly reduced social knowledge.
-During archaic culling practices, these elephants were forcibly separated from family members and subsequently translocated to new locations.
-Two decades later, they still showed impoverished social knowledge and skills and impaired decision-making abilities, compared with an undisturbed population in Kenya.
-Disrupting elephants' natural way of life has substantial negative impacts on their knowledge and decision-making abilities.
+Shannon et al. (2013) demonstrated that elephants in South Africa who had experienced trauma decades earlier showed significantly reduced social knowledge.
+During historic culling practices, juvenile 'cull-orphan' elephants were forcibly separated from family members and subsequently translocated to new locations.
+Two decades later, they still showed impoverished social knowledge and skills, with impaired decision-making abilities compared to elephants from an undisturbed population in Kenya.
+Disrupting elephants' natural way of life has substantial negative impacts on their knowledge and decision-making abilities, much as it can with humans.